 - Student Representative Council

 Although leadership opportunities are available to all students, not all students will aspire to these positions of responsibility.
-While formal roles will be filled by our Year 12 students, it is our firm belief that each student is a leader of self and, through their actions and behaviours as senior students, they assume the responsibilities of leadership of the college community.
+While formal roles will be filled by our Year 12 students, it is our firm belief that each student is a leader of self and, through their actions and behaviours as senior students, they assume the responsibilities of leadership of the school community.
 These responsibilities include:

-- being a positive role model for their peers and the younger students of the college
+- being a positive role model for their peers and the younger students of the College

 - playing a leading role in ensuring that Holy Trinity is a pleasant and safe environment for all staff and students

 - engaging in and actively promoting the college values, Code of Conduct and Uniform Policy